-The Company's Shareholder Communication Policy addresses security holder attendance at Security Holder Meetings.
-In this Policy, the Company encourages full participation of shareholders at all general meetings and AGMs of the Company and provides Shareholders with the opportunity to participate in shareholder meetings by allowing voting in person or by proxy.
+Shareholders are encouraged to participate at all general meetings and AGMs of the Company and provided with the opportunity to participate in shareholder meetings by allowing them to vote in person or by proxy.

 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.